pharo-project/pharo-beacon/repository/Beacon-Core.package/Beacon.class/README.md

 It's a singleton class that holds an announcer instance.
 Its goal is purely to serve as a central beacon through which all signals pass.

-It works together with ==Announcement>>#log==.
+It works together with ==Announcement>>#emit==.

 By itself, it does not do anything useful.
-Other ==BoundedBeacons== are meant to register to its announcer and link the announcements to something useful.
+Other ==SignalLoggers== are meant to register to its announcer and link the announcements to something useful.